Albert Broadbent (vegetarian): Vegetarianism

-Broadbent originally intended to pursue a commercial career, before joining the staff of the Vegetarian Society in 1894 and becoming Secretary the following year.
-He was also the editor of the society's journal The Vegetarian Messenger and Health Review.
+Broadbent originally intended to pursue a commercial career, but joined the staff of the Vegetarian Society in 1894 and became its secretary in 1895.
+He was also editor of the society's journal, The Vegetarian Messenger and Health Review.

-Broadbent represented the society at International Congresses at Paris, Dresden, St. Louis, and London.
-He was an active member of the Vegetarian Federal Union and attended all their meetings from 1893.
+Broadbent represented the society at international congresses in Paris, Dresden, St. Louis, and London.
+He was active in the Vegetarian Federal Union and attended its meetings from 1893.

-Broadbent lectured extensively on vegetarianism and dietetics.
-He was also a reviser of vegetarian literature.
-In 1907, he published an abridged edition of Howard Williams' book The Ethics of Diet.
+Broadbent lectured on vegetarianism and dietetics.
+He also revised vegetarian literature.
+In 1907, he published an abridged edition of Howard Williams' The Ethics of Diet.

-Broadbent's 1902 book, Science in the Daily Meal, argued that a vegetarian diet is capable of providing the body its highest state of physical development; Broadbent listed one hundred recipes free of uric acid.
-The book promoted the consumption of plasmon, but this food was controversial as not all vegetarians advocated its use.
-In 1903, J. P. Sandlands wrote a rebuttal to Broadbent's book entitled Science in the Daily Meal Criticised, or Plasmon Confounded.
+Broadbent's 1902 book Science in the Daily Meal argued that a vegetarian diet could support physical development and included 100 recipes free of uric acid.
+The book promoted the use of plasmon, which was disputed among some vegetarians.
+In 1903, J. P. Sandlands replied to Broadbent's book with Science in the Daily Meal Criticised, or Plasmon Confounded.

-Broadbent started vegetarian restaurants in Edinburgh, Aberdeen and Leicester, with the intention of bettering the social position of women, by providing them the opportunity to earn a living wage.
-The meals were also provided at a low price, so that poorer people would be able to access vegetarian meals; this enterprise ended in failure and, as result, Broadbent suffered a significant financial loss.
+Broadbent founded vegetarian restaurants in Edinburgh, Aberdeen, and Leicester.
+According to Wm.
+M. Scott, the restaurants were intended to improve women's employment prospects by providing work at a living wage, and to make low-cost vegetarian meals available to poorer customers.
+The venture failed and caused Broadbent financial loss.